Can I get a joint car insurance policy?

 What is joint car insurance?

-- Multi-car insurance, which can normally be used to cover up to five vehicles registered to the same address
+, which can normally be used to cover up to five vehicles registered to the same address.

-- Any driver car insurance, which must be taken out in one name but will allow anyone with a driving licence to drive the vehicle (as long as they meet certain conditions, such as being over 21)
+, which must be taken out in one name but will allow anyone with a driving licence to drive the vehicle (as long as they meet certain conditions, such as being over 21).

-- A standard car insurance policy with one or more named drivers.
-These policies are designed to cover cars that are driven by more than one person – for example, the main driver, their spouse and their child
+.
+These policies are designed to cover cars that are driven by more than one person – for example, the main driver, their spouse, and their child.

 Can I take out a car insurance policy with another person?

 You can’t take out a car insurance policy as joint policyholders with someone else – there’s no such thing as joint car insurance, even for married couples.
-But you can easily insure someone else to drive your car by adding them to your individual car insurance policy as a named driver.
+However, you can easily insure someone else to drive your car by adding them to your individual car insurance policy as a named driver, so this essentially is what you may refer to as joint car insurance.

-If you want to insure a vehicle that lots of people need to drive – for example because it’s a company car or van that is used by multiple members of staff, you can also take out an any driver insurance policy in your name.
-This type of policy can be expensive, but it means anyone you want can drive the vehicle as long as they meet certain conditions, which as usually linked to their age.
+If you want to insure a vehicle that lots of people need to drive, like a business car or van that is used by multiple members of staff, you can also take out an any driver insurance policy in your name.
+This type of policy can be expensive, but it means that anyone you wish can drive the vehicle, as long as they meet certain conditions, which are usually linked to their age.

 Is it cheaper to insure two cars on one policy?